Panic High School: Reception

 On Midnight Eye, Nicholas Rucka calls it "a funky late 70s film with a knock-out soundtrack, AWOL snap zooms, and more shrieks than should rightly be in anything but a horror movie."

+In a 2018 interview with Time Out, Ishii admits that he did not think Panic High School was very good, but also commented that creating the film enabled him to achieve what he really wanted to do in cinema.